Thursday, October 31, 2013

 Tip number two...

 Your author name should be the first thing readers see when they visit your blog (thank you, Kristen Lamb for sharing this tip).
 This will get your name in front of potential readers.
-And the more popular your blog becomes the stronger your presence will be on-line.
+The more popular your blog becomes the stronger your presence will be online.

 Tip number three...